smiletrl/golang_escape/README.md

 According to [Golang FAQ](https://golang.org/doc/faq#stack_or_heap), it's not very clear when a variable will be allocated at heap.

-Golang uses [Escape Analysis](https://github.com/golang/go/wiki/CompilerOptimizations#escape-analysis) to decide where a vairable will be allocated.
+Golang uses [Escape Analysis](https://github.com/golang/go/wiki/CompilerOptimizations#escape-analysis) to decide where a variable will be allocated.

 For programming, it's a good idea to keep heap memory as small as possible, since we want to reduce the garbage collection pressure.
-This repositry includes golang escapse examples/cases and no-escape example cases.
+This repository includes golang escape examples/cases and no-escape example cases.

 These examples could serve as a reference to write efficient golang code for high performance, i.e, avoid writing code like escape examples.